Gazook89/Concatenator/readme.md

 # Concatenator

-Concatenator is a basic tool to help with formatting lists of tags for either roll20 file names or a random generator creator.
+Concatenator is a basic tool to help with formatting lists of tags for either roll20 file names or a random generator creator like Jazza's Arty Games app.

 ## How to use

+- Word List: (string) - the words that will be used for your tags.
+The string is split by commas (by default) into individual rows, and those rows are divided into individual words by spaces (by default).
 - XML Tag: (string) - will place the input inside `<` `>` brackets on either side of your tag sets.
 If nothing entered, it will leave the brackets out.
-- Word List: (string) - the words that will be used for your tags.
-The string is split by commas into individual rows, and those rows are divided into individual words by spaces (by default).
 - Delimiter (string) - set a delimiter, or character that separates tags within a row.
 Default is ` `.
 Useful if creating files names like `House-Spider-Cat.jpg`.
 - Spaces: (number) - The value here will determine how many spaces at the beginning of reach row, if pasting into a text editor.
 - Max Tags per Row: (number) - You can trim the number of tags in a row.
 If left empty there is no limit.